O'Tacos: Valenciennes restaurant

 On September 12, 2017, the publicized opening of a franchised restaurant in Valenciennes (with the presence of rapper Gradur) ended in clashes between the police and youths who came to the event.
 The restaurant then had to be closed for a week for administrative reasons.
 On December 2, 2017, the restaurant almost caught fire because of an electrical issue with one of the refrigerators, and had to be closed for several weeks.
 After a stand-off between the local authorities and the franchise holders, the restaurant reopened in December, with many customers expressing their enthusiasm on social media.
 On March 26, 2018, a newly-installed fryer caught fire, causing intervention from the fire department.
 The restaurant had to close again for a number of days.

 Pigalle restaurant strike

 An O’Tacos restaurant located in the Paris neighbourhood of Pigalle was closed on February 9, 2018, as 24 employees went on strike, accusing the manager of not paying them for months, falsifying pay slips and withholding annual leave.
 Some employees also complained about sexual harassment and assault from their manager.
 The chain then publicly stated that they "opened an internal investigation" and the manager's license was suspended.

 Qwartz restaurant incident

-On July 1, 2018, an expansion joint broke in an O'Tacos restaurant located in the Qwartz mall in Villeneuve-la-Garenne, causing the floor tiles to pop off the floor one by one.
-Panic ensued in that part of the mall, as some customers believed they were under a terrorist attack, as reported by social media.
+On July 1, 2018, an expansion joint broke in a franchise located in the Qwartz mall in Villeneuve-la-Garenne, causing floor tiles to pop into the air.
+Panic ensued in part of the mall, as some customers believed they were in the midst of a terrorist attack, as reported by social media.